kushv818/embedded-onboarding/section-01/WORK.md

 Implementation, design, and details are all up to you.
 Get creative!

+If you aren't sure, I recommend the circular buffer library as a starting point.
+If that sounds boring to you, try something else.

 #### Look at `projects` folder for more info on each idea.

 ### Instructions and requirements that apply to all projects: